SaadAhmad123/xOrca/README.md

     "bookContent": ["pages", "of", "book"]
   },
   "subject": "Some subject string which must remain consistent throughout and orchestration.
-This is the orchestration reference", "type": "evt.books.fetch.success",
+This is the orchestration reference", "type": "evt.books.fetch.success"
 }
 ```

 It is believed that these specified guidelines will enable to manage existing coupling more effectively and provide better traceability.
 By maintaining this approach, it becomes easier to discern dependencies between orchestrators and microservices.
 When a microservice is updated, it becomes readily apparent which orchestrators will be affected, thus facilitating their subsequent updates.

 This system promotes flexibility for growth and iteration.
 Orchestrators can be added without the need to worry about existing orchestrators.
 Similarly, new microservices can be introduced to a Fleet without concern for disrupting the current structure.
-Observers (consumers of type="notif.*") can be added seamlessly, with no negative repercussions on the existing services.
+Observers (consumers of type="notif.\*") can be added seamlessly, with no negative repercussions on the existing services.
 Furthermore, orchestrators can be initiated either by a microservice within the Fleet or through an external service, thereby offering an extended area of applicability and utilization.

 Additionally, incorporating version control can further enhance the management and scalability of your orchestrations.
 This allows individual orchestrators to be updated or modified without affecting or disrupting older, live orchestrations within the system.
 This ensures a smoother transition during upgrades and promotes backward compatibility.